 - Other details relevant to telemedicine practitioners.

-Whether you choose to include these in your treatment plan as a practitioner or therapist will ultimately depends on how your patient files are structured.
+Whether you choose to include these in your treatment plan as a practitioner or therapist will ultimately depend on how your patient files are structured.
 For instance, if you’re using patient management software that already carries all this information, there’s really no need to repeat it in the treatment planning.

-On Quenza – above – we’ve started designing a diagnostic summary from a treatment plan for depression, which will be integrated into a Care Pathway that covers 5 main components: problem identification, goals, objectives, interventions, and progress.
+On Quenza – above – we’ve started designing a diagnostic summary from a treatment plan for depression, which will be integrated into a care Pathway that covers 5 main components: problem identification, goals, objectives, interventions, and progress.

 As we’ve shown here, some treatment plan elements, like assessments, can be shared directly with clients, while others – such as psychotherapy notes – should be stored privately.
 With HIPAA-compliant online treatment planning software, this is all done automatically.